 We’re prejudiced because we think others to be different from us.
 It is due to an inability to accept a belief completely different from our beliefs.
 Such thoughts define just how closed up we are against other lifestyles, cultures, and behaviors.

 Although the study attributes a higher level of intelligence to one group, it doesn’t mean they’re better human beings.
 Prejudice shouldn’t define who you are as a person.
-Be more accepting and make some simple changes to your lifestyle to get rid of any negative thoughts and help you live an optimistic life:
+Be more accepting and make some simple changes to

 1. Travel Regularly